TV Tropes Needs Your Help

 - Meteor Move: Climhazzard.

 - Mighty Glacier: He moves and attacks very slowly, and is just this side of Firion for being one of the slowest heroes.
 On the other hand, he hits like a semi truck, and in his EX Mode, his attacks are powered up to the point that he can deplete your Brave with just a few hits.
 And, assuming he has full HP, his EX Burst is the strongest in the game.
+With the right build, while in EX Mode, chaining attacks into his EX-Burst can kill his opponent in a single hit.

 - Painfully Slow Projectile: Fire, but not Fira or Firaga.
 Ironically Fire is considered the most useful of the three for precisely this trait, as it makes a good distraction.